vaideesh-siva06/triply/README.md

       - To run client: npm run dev --> make sure it points to http://localhost:5173/

+      * If any errors with server make sure to check lsof -i:5173 to see if there are two nodes running.
+If so, type in command kill -9 <PID> and restart server with npm run dev.

 ### In server folder:
       - npm install
       - npm i express cors dotenv bcrypt mysql2 jsonwebtoken cookie-parser